amit17051980/win-vagrant-docker-xcp/README.md

 ## Clone the Project

 This step integrate many manual steps into one Vagrantfile and delivers the Dockerised xCP environment.
 Some command-line options will be presented to deal with Hyper-V VM provisioning, and until the limitations are removed, will be not automated.
-Open a new Windows PowerShell as Administrator, and run the commands below.
+Open <b><i>a new</i></b> Windows PowerShell as Administrator, and run the commands below.

 ```PowerShell
 cd ~